Driver's License / DMV

 Vehicle Emission Tests

-Most automobiles and light trucks must have an emission inspection once every two years.
-Testing is available through approximately 200 private emission testing facilities in the area.
-For the locations of the emission testing facilities closest to you, go to: www.wisconsinvip.org
+Most automobiles and light trucks must have an emission inspection once every two years through the Wisconsin Vehicle Inspection Program (WIVIP).
+Testing and registration renewal services are available through select facilities for vehicles kept in the seven-county emissions program area.
+A new, testing-only facility, WIVIP South, is now open at 9300 S. 27th St., Oak Creek.
+For information and the locations of facilities closest to you, go to: www.wisconsinvip.org.

 Overnight Parking